thjennifer/block-oracle-dev/README.md

 <h2><span style="color:#2d7eea"> Required Parameters</span></h2>
 > ⚠️ These required values are configured during the Marketplace Installation process, or if this model was installed from a forked Git repository, you will update the values for these constants in the `manifest.lkml` file for the project.

-- **CONNECTION**: Value of the BigQuery CONNECTION_NAME allowing Looker to query the Cortex Framework REPORTING dataset.
+- **CONNECTION NAME**: Name of the BigQuery Connection allowing Looker to query the Cortex Framework REPORTING dataset.

 - **GCP PROJECT ID**: The GCP project where the Oracle EBS reporting dataset resides in BigQuery (i.e., GCP project ID).
 [Identifying Project ID](https://cloud.google.com/resource-manager/docs/creating-managing-projects#identifying_projects).

 - **REPORTING DATASET**: The deployed Cortex Framework REPORTING dataset where the Oracle EBS views reside within the GCP BigQuery project.

+<h2><span style="color:#2d7eea"> Persistent Derived Tables Required</span></h2>

+The BigQuery connection used for this block must have [Persistent Derived Tables](https://cloud.google.com/looker/docs/derived-tables#persistent_derived_tables) enabled.
+For more information, see [Enabling PDTs on a Connection](https://cloud.google.com/looker/docs/db-config-google-bigquery#creating_a_temporary_dataset_for_persistent_derived_tables).

 <h2><span style="color:#2d7eea"> Required User Attributes</span></h2>